itsluap/luap-server/resources/[qb]/[base]/indigo-weathersync/README.md

 # indigo-weathersync
-Synced weather and time for indigo-core Framework :sunrise:
+Synced weather and time for qb-core Framework :sunrise:

 # License